HP India going beyond products to help SMBs rebound in 2021

-New Delhi, Feb 10 (IANS) Hit hard by the pandemic, millions of small and medium businesses (SMBs) in India understand the importance of going digital to revive their businesses, and PC and printer major HP is going beyond just products to help SMBs in their rebound in 2021, a top country executive said on Wednesday.
+New Delhi: New Delhi: Hit hard by the pandemic, millions of small and medium businesses (SMBs) in India understand the importance of going digital to revive their businesses, and PC and printer major HP is going beyond just products to help SMBs in their rebound in 2021, a top country executive said on Wednesday.

+"Given their critical contribution to the Indian economy, performance PCs and laptops at an affordable price helps kickstart the move towards digital.
+Value for money products will be the top priority for businesses as they embark on a new journey of transformation," Pathak emphasised.Hit hard by the pandemic, millions of small and medium businesses (SMBs) in India understand the importance of going digital to revive their businesses, and PC and printer major HP is going beyond just products to help SMBs in their rebound in 2021, a top country executive said on Wednesday.

 More than 73 per cent of the SMBs in India are confident that they will bounce back after the pandemic.
 More importantly, 75 per cent of the surveyed businesses believe that digital adoption is essential to their success, according to the recently-released 'HP SMB Outlook Report 2020'.